gradle/gradle/design-docs/managed-component-model.md

 until all or most of the stories were complete.
 This card ensures we pay off this debt before calling the overall theme complete.

+Proposed table of content:

+*Extending the software model*

+- Concepts
+    - Public type and base interfaces
+    - Internal views
+    - The component -> binary -> task chain
+- Components
+  (extending `ComponentSpec`, mention `LibrarySpec` and `ApplicationSpec`)
+- Binaries
+  (extending `BinarySpec`)
+- Source sets
+  (extending `LanguageSourceSet`, language name)
+- Putting it all together
+    - Generating binaries from components (`@ComponentBinaries`)
+    - Generating tasks from binaries
+      (`@BinaryTasks`)
+- Wrap up

+The documentation should focus on how to use `@Managed` types (e.g. how to declare a `@Managed` subtype of an extensible type) and `@Managed` internal views.
+The unmanaged infrastructure should be treated as internal to Gradle, and should only be documented where it is necessary for clarity.
+The goal is for users to be able to play around with the managed infrastructure, and exposing the unmanaged infrastructure is not required to reach that goal.

+- Insert a new user guide section titled "Extending the software model" last in the "The Software model" chapter.
-- Update user guide and samples to show how to implement a custom `@Managed` `ComponentSpec` and `BinarySpec` type
+- Update/Create samples to show how to implement a custom `@Managed` `ComponentSpec`, `BinarySpec` and `LanguageSourceSet` type
-- Update user guide to show how to attach an internal view to the custom type
-- TBD
+- Eventually create samples to support the user guide content.

 ## Model report does not show internal properties of an element